 Meet the team

-The Understanding Landscapes project is led by three of our top archaeologists.
+The Understanding Landscapes project is delivered by a team of archaeologists.
 Find out more about them here.

 Prof. Stephen Rippon

 Stephen is Professor of Landscape Archaeology at the University of Exeter.
 His teaching and research covers the sources and techniques used in understanding the history of our countryside, with a particular focus on the Roman and medieval periods in South West Britain.
 He is the author of Historic landscape Analysis (published by the Council for British Archaeology) and Making Sense of an Historic Landscape (Oxford University Press).